 - Alternatives in the event that the requested accommodation is not possible

-Student Accessibility Services evaluates all requests for special-need housing accommodations carefully.
+Student Accessibility Services evaluates all requests for housing accommodations carefully.
 Below is a summary of the factors considered when evaluating special-need housing accommodations.

 Severity of the Disability